Warning: parse_url() expects parameter 1 to be string, array given in

 1996

-A number of groups, including EREBA, the Black Gore Creek Steering Committee, the Eagle River Clean Up, the Community Pride Highway Cleanup, the 2008 Water Quality Plan, the White River National Forest Association and many of the individuals active in the development of the Eagle River Watershed Plan are in existence.
+A number of groups, including EREBA, the Black Gore Creek Steering Committee, the committed volunteers who organized the annual Eagle River Clean Up and the Community Pride Highway Cleanup, the 2008 Water Quality Plan group, the White River National Forest Association and many of the individuals active in the development of the Eagle River Watershed Plan are in existence.
 All these groups form the basic starting committee system from which Eagle River Watershed Council emerges.

 1998